JamesLMilner/chronolite/README.md

 #### Asynchronous Timing

-Sometimes your code might be asynchronous and return a promise.
-Here is an example of using the synchronous time method:
+If your code is asynchronous, and **returns a Promise** you can use the asynchronous timing methods.
+Unfortunately if it does not return a `Promise` there is no way to determine the function has finished.
+Here is an example of using the asynchronous time method:

 ```javascript